Amaliegade 11: Christesen

-Christesen's firm was especially remowned for its 'Ancient Norse' style jewellery, copying archeological objects, form the Bronze Age to the medieval period.
+Christesen's firm was especially remowned for its 'Ancient Norse' style jewellery, copying archeological objects, from the Bronze Age to the medieval period.
 The company's work was popular in England where it was copied by læcal goldsmiths.
 Christesen died in 1899 and is buried in the Cemetery of Holmen.

 20th century

 A restaurant named Teatercaféen, literally "The Teatre Café", was in the 1930s based in the basement.
-Its name was inspired by Casino Teatret on the orher side of the street.
+Its name was no doubt inspired by Casino Teatret on the other side of the street.

 Vilh.
 Søborg's Efterfølger, a printing business, was from 1845 based in the building.
 It had until then been based at Stormgade 6.

 Albert Madsen's Eftf, a retailer of furnishings and fittings for ships, was in 1072 based in the basement.
 The company had until then been based at Havnegade 51.